-Melissa Wolfe is a versatile biologist, able to accomplish quality in-field studies and communicate meaningful biological results.
-After joining the WEST team full-time in 2011 Ms. Wolfe has worked on several wind energy wildlife studies from baseline proposal to post-construction.
-She has successfully completed tasks ranging from coordinating and conducting field work to data management and writing reports (wind, solar, and other) with some project management tasks.
-Ms. Wolfe has also written more complex conservation-focused documents including published papers, eagle conservation plans, HCP sections and literature reviews, where she uses both her own in-depth field experience and relevant scientific literature to inform her approach.
-Ms. Wolfe has over 15 years of in-situ bird research experience covering many taxa such as raptors, passerines, cranes, and grouse, as well as sensitive species like piping plovers, black-capped vireos, and lesser prairie chickens.
-She has worked in locations spanning Alaska to the Caribbean with multiple sessions in the Great Plains, Midwest, and Intermountain West.
-Ms. Wolfe’s experience is further diversified with plant studies for pipelines and wetland delineations, with an emphasis on tallgrass prairie species.
-Ms. Wolfe received her bachelor’s degree in biology from Luther College.
-She earned her master’s degree in zoology from Southern Illinois University, discerning the variables associated with songbird nest predation in fragmented forest habitats.
+Melissa Welsh is a versatile biologist with the ability to accomplish quality in-field studies and communicate meaningful biological results.
+After joining the WEST team full-time in 2011, Ms. Welsh has worked on several wind energy-wildlife studies, from baseline proposal to post-construction.
+She has successfully completed tasks ranging from coordinating and conducting field work to data management and writing reports (wind, solar, and other), as well as some project management tasks.
+Ms. Welsh has also written more complex conservation-focused documents, including published papers, Eagle Conservation Plans, Habitat Conservation Plan sections and literature reviews, using both her own in-depth field experience and relevant scientific literature to inform her approach.
+Ms. Welsch has over 15 years of in-situ bird research experience covering many taxa, such as raptors, passerines, cranes, and grouse, as well as sensitive species like piping plovers, black-capped vireos, and lesser prairie-chickens.
+She has worked in locations spanning from Alaska to the Caribbean with multiple sessions in the Great Plains, Midwest, and Intermountain West.
+Ms. Welsch’s experience is further diversified with plant studies for pipelines and wetland delineations, with an emphasis on tallgrass prairie species.
+Ms. Welsch received her B.A. degree in Biology from Luther College.
+She earned her M.S. degree in Zoology from Southern Illinois University, discerning the variables associated with songbird nest predation in fragmented forest habitats.